What are ISOs & RTOs?

 ESAI’s Power Markets Coverage

-ESAI Power provides subscriber clients with data driven analytics for managing assets and making investment decisions in the Northeast Power Markets – ISO New England (ISO-NE), New York ISO (NYISO), and PJM Interconnection (PJM).
-ESAI also provides Capacity market coverage for the Midcontinent ISO (MISO).
+ESAI Power’s Benchmark Energy Research provides clients with data driven analytics for buying, and investing in power market assets and making investment and trading decisions in the Northeast Power Markets – ISO New England (ISO-NE), New York ISO (NYISO), and PJM Interconnection (PJM).
+ESAI provides Capacity market coverage and Interconnection queue tracking for the Midcontinent ISO (MISO).